MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Experiments

 \subsection{Hyperparameter Sensitivity Analysis}

 \paragraph{Impact of Retrieval Volume.} Table~\ref{tab:k_ablation} presents a sensitivity analysis on the number of retrieved cases.
-Results indicate that a moderate number of cases yields the accurate performance, effectively balancing inductive bias against noise.
+Results indicate that a moderate number of cases yields the most accurate performance, effectively balancing useful inductive bias against noise.
 When retrieval is minimal, the model struggles to abstract reliable commonalities, hindering generalization.
 Conversely, excessive retrieval degrades performance, as less relevant instances dilute the reasoning focus and introduce interference.
-Furthermore, we observe that while tasks requiring long-term dependency modeling benefit from slightly richer context, the moderate setting remains the most effective default for stable generalization.
+This suggests that retrieval quality is more important than merely increasing the amount of retrieved experience.
+Furthermore, while long-term dependency tasks benefit from richer context, the moderate setting remains the most stable default.

 \paragraph{Impact of Sampled Trajectory.} As illustrated in Figure \ref{fig:hyperparam_sensitivity} (a), the forecasting error initially exhibits a significant downward trend as the number of sampled trajectories increases across all datasets.
 This suggests that generating multiple independent reasoning paths allows the model to explore a broader solution space and effectively mitigate individual hallucinations through consistency verification.
 However, performance gains tend to saturate or slightly degrade when the number of trajectories reaches a higher level (e.g., $m>4$).
 This saturation indicates that while adequate sampling diversity is crucial for stability, an excessive number of paths may introduce lower-quality or redundant traces that dilute the final aggregation.
+Consequently, an intermediate setting provides a cost-effective balance between accuracy and computational efficiency.

 \paragraph{Impact of Sampling Strategy.} As shown in Figure \ref{fig:hyperparam_sensitivity} (b), the results regarding sampling randomness exhibit a distinct U-shaped performance curve.
 A moderate temperature consistently yields the most favorable performance.
 At higher temperatures, the accuracy deteriorates, likely due to the injection of excessive randomness leading to unstable reasoning and hallucinations inconsistent with temporal constraints.
 Conversely, an extremely low temperature also results in suboptimal performance, suggesting that overly deterministic decoding limits the diversity of the model and its ability to adapt to complex, non-stationary patterns.
 Therefore, selecting a moderate temperature effectively balances the need for precise, rigorous reasoning with sufficient diversity to capture potential regime shifts.